Opor Ayam: Indonesian Chicken Cooked In Spiced Coconut Milk

 Opor Ayam is an Indonesian chicken dish cooked in coconut milk with spices and herbs.
 It tastes delicately rich with fragrant herbs.

-Unlike many Indonesian dishes, this dish doesnโt use chillies or any hot spices.
-Therefore, it is often served with Sambal on the side for those who love chillies and heat.
+Unlike many Indonesian dishes, this dish doesnโ€™t use chilies or hot spices.
+Therefore, it is often served with Sambal on the side for those who love chilies and heat.ย

 Popular Dish For Comfort And Celebration

-The dish is traditionally served at special occasions or celebratory events such as religious festivities.
+The dish is traditionally served at special occasions or celebratory events, such as religious festivities.
 Eid and Christmas are a few examples.
-When it makes an appearance in these special celebrations, the dish is usually served with lontong or ketupat, the hard-boiled rice cakes.
+When it appears in these special celebrations, it is usually served with lontong or ketupat, the hard-boiled rice cakes.

 Numerous Versions

-You might have come across many other recipes of opor ayam.
-While I can say that all of them offer a good taste, I feel confident that the recipe Iโm sharing here is the one you want to try.
+You might have encountered many other recipes for opor ayam.
+While I can say that all of them offer a good taste, I feel confident that the recipe Iโ€™m sharing here is the one you want to try.

 Plus, I learned this recipe from my mom.
-So it has been tested, tried and enjoyed for so many decades.
-And it has never failed to put a smile on anyoneโs face who had it.
+So, it has been tested, tried, and enjoyed for many decades.
+And it has never failed to put a smile on anyoneโ€™s face who has had it.ย

-In this recipe, I use turmeric, so youโll know how much turmeric you should put in.
+In this recipe, I use turmeric, so youโ€™ll know how much to add.
 Feel free to opt in or opt-out.
-Whichever choice you make, youโll have a tasty chicken dish for your next meal.
+Whichever choice you make, youโ€™ll have a tasty chicken dish for your next meal.ย ย

 Easy Recipe With Simple Ingredients

-To make the spice paste, you will need onion, cumin seeds, coriander seeds, ginger, garlic, galangal, turmeric and salt.
+To make the spice paste, you will need onion, cumin seeds, coriander seeds, ginger, garlic, galangal, turmeric, and salt.

-If youโre like me who often uses ground cumin and ground coriander, you can swap the seeds into the ground form.
+You can swap the seeds into the ground form if youโ€™re like me, who often uses ground cumin and coriander.
 As for galangal, you can use either fresh galangal (that you can get at Asian/ Chinese shops), dried galangal, or galangal paste.
-However, Iโd to shy away from using the galangal powder because the fragrance it offers is totally different and can make your dish smell weird.
+However, Iโ€™d like to avoid using the galangal powder because its fragrance is totally different and can make your dish smell weird.ย

-When it comes to turmeric, you donโt have to use it.
-The only difference is that the turmeric gives a nice golden yellow colour to the dish.
-You can use fresh turmeric root or dried turmeric powder.
+You donโ€™t have to use turmeric.
+The only difference is that it gives the dish a nice golden-yellow color.
+You can use fresh turmeric root or dried turmeric powder.ย

 Straightforward Method

-Yup, I promise itโs so easy to make this Indonesian chicken cooked in spiced coconut milk.
+I promise itโ€™s so easy to make this Indonesian chicken cooked in spiced coconut milk.ย

-In essence, you only need to make and cook the spice paste, and then add in the rest of the ingredients to cook until the poultry is fully cooked and tender.
+In essence, you only need to make and cook the spice paste and then add in the rest of the ingredients to cook until the poultry is fully cooked and tender.

 Enjoy your opor ayam with hot plain white rice and garnish it with fried shallots.